-The average rental price in Rutland Rd / Brooklyn Ave is currently $3,013, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 52.1% of New York neighborhoods.
+The average rental price in Rutland Rd / Brooklyn Ave is currently $4,009, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 71.0% of the neighborhoods in New York.

 Rutland Rd / Brooklyn Ave is a densely urban neighborhood (based on population density) located in Brooklyn, New York.

-Rutland Rd / Brooklyn Ave real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and apartment complexes/high-rise apartments.
+Rutland Rd / Brooklyn Ave real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Rutland Rd / Brooklyn Ave neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Rutland Rd / Brooklyn Ave neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built before 1940.

 The Rutland Rd / Brooklyn Ave neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 46,361 persons per square mile in the neighborhood, it is more packed with people than 98.3% of the nation's neighborhoods.
 Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The Rutland Rd / Brooklyn Ave neighborhood is among the top 5% of American neighborhoods in terms of walkability.